📚Learn 50 common English phrasal verbs

 A list of 50 common English phrasal verbs

 The first 2 phrasal verb examples in this post were look up and look out.
 Let’s begin this list with 4 more common phrasal verbs using look.

-🔷“My sister will look after my kids while my wife and I are on vacation.” = my sister will take of my children during our vacation.
+🔷“My sister will look after my kids while my wife and I are on vacation.” = my sister will take care of my children during our vacation.

 🔷“The new Tesla Model 3 will go on sale in August.
 I want Scott and Nathan to look after promotion.” = Scott and Nathan will be responsible for advertising our new car.